How To Be Confident In Interviews?

 Reminding yourself of these instances will not only help you in answering questions (with great stories), but will also help you to FEEL overall better about yourself.

 Someone who goes into an interview and is remembering great things they’ve done is going to do much better than someone who is, say, thinking about their competition or thinking about the other candidates and how much more experience they may or may not have.
-You are the thinker of your thoughts, and before the interview and the days leading up to it, YOU want to only think the thoughts that are going to help you feel confident and get the job offer.

 3. Have your stories ready to go.